zhaohaidao/3FS/docs/design_notes.md

 The chunk data will ultimately be stored on physical blocks.
 Physical block sizes range from 64KiB to 64MiB in increments of powers of two, totaling 11 distinct sizes.
 The allocator will assign physical blocks whose sizes most closely match the actual chunk size.
 A resource pool is constructed for each physical block size, with each pool containing 256 physical files.
 The usage status of physical blocks is maintained in memory using bitmaps.
 When a physical block is reclaimed, its bitmap flag is set to 0.
 The actual storage space of the block remains preserved and will be prioritized for subsequent allocations.
 When no available physical blocks remain, `fallocate()` will be used to allocate a contiguous large space in physical files, creating 256 new physical blocks - this approach helps reduce disk fragmentation.

 When performing write operations on a chunk, the allocator first assigns a new physical block.
-The system then reads existing chunk data into a buffer, apply the update, and writes the updated buffer to the newly allocated block.
+The system then reads existing chunk data into a buffer, applies the update, and writes the updated buffer to the newly allocated block.
 An optimized process is implemented for appends, where data is directly added in-place at the end of the existing block.
 A new copy of metadata is constructed from the new block's location and existing chunk metadata.
 Subsequently, both the new chunk metadata and statuses of new and old physical blocks are atomically updated in RocksDB.

 [^1]: https://elixir.bootlin.com/linux/v5.4.284/source/fs/fuse/file.c#L1573